Smith Rock State Park: West Side Crags

 The West Side Crags offer a much cooler side of the park in the summer and a break from the normally fairly crowded sections of the park.
 There are three ways to get to the West Side Crags depending upon how much hiking/scrambling you are willing to do.
 The most direct route is to hike to Asterisk Pass from the main trail into the park just west of The Christian Brothers area.
 It is a scramble to get into the slot and then it is a 5.7R down-climb from the other side of the path to the west side of the park.
 This can be dangerous if done without climbing equipment and experience.
 The West Side Crags can also be accessed from either hiking up Misery Ridge and access the crags after coming down the switchbacks at Monkey Face or take the longer River Trail around the southern tip and then walk up to the crags.
 The West Side Crags are composed of Snake Rock, Angel Flight Crags, Spiderman Buttress, Mesa Verda Wall and the Pleasure Palace.

 Camping

 The park's day-use area has a visitor center, picnic facilities, and restrooms.
 The day-use area is open from dawn to dusk year-round.
 There is also a tent-only campground for overnight visitors.
 The campsites are located approximately 600 ft from a parking area along the park's main access road.
 Restrooms, showers, and a cooking area are located near the parking area.
 Open fires are not permitted.
 Many of the state park campers will stay at Skull Hollow, a nearby BLM camp ground.

 Running

 Smith Rock State Park is home to some trail running races.
-The races include distances ranging from 4 miles to 50 miles, all on the challenging and hilly terrain of Smith Rock.
+The races include distances ranging from 4 miles to 50 miles (6.4 to 80.5 kilometers), all on the challenging and hilly terrain of Smith Rock.